What does your child learn at school each day? Find information about our curriculum subjects here.

 At Mandeville we believe learning should be a rewarding and enjoyable experience for everyone.
 Our teaching aims to equip children with the knowledge, skills and understanding necessary to make informed choices about the important things in their lives and to take responsibility for their own learning.

-The Cornerstones Curriculum is a creative and thematic approach to learning that is designed to cover the Primary National Curriculum and delivered through Imaginative Learning Projects (ILPs) which will provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.
+Core curriculum areas are supported by our thematic approach to the Foundation Subjects.
+This approach provides a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.
+Sequences of learning in each topic follow four stages:

 To find out more about these stages please click on the link through to Cornerstones website: